 The bustling city center and lively suburbs all offer superb shopping.
 Francis Street offers art and antique stores with fine art paintings, unique wood carved furniture and nearly endless elaborate and lovely decorative items.
 At Powerscourt Townhouse Centre’s Market, vintage and locally designed clothing and unique silver jewelry abound.
 Buy some savory local farmhouse cheese at the Temple Bar’s markets, filled with lively markets on the weekends.
 Make your way towards Grafton Street to visit the elegant 160-year-old Brown Thomas department store.

 Offering one of Europe’s most vibrant nightlife scenes, from traditional Irish pubs to hip and trendy clubs to end your day’s adventures in.
 Choose from entertainment ranging from traditional fiddle and pipe music to the thriving and energetic cosmopolitan theatre scene.

 You can enjoy the highlights and more in-depth Dublin experiences on over 30 CIE Tours that start or end in the city.

 CIE Tours offers affordable, expert-guided vacations of Ireland, that include daily sightseeing admissions, breakfasts, most dinners, shows and entertainment.
-Throughout your tour, knowledgeable guides will offer you insights in the local lore and history and behind-the-scenes tours for a truly authentic Ireland journey.
-To experience Ireland’s rich cultural heritage, spectacular scenery, and modern pleasures on your own escorted vacation, contact one of our Ireland travel specialists.
+Throughout your tour, knowledgeable guides will offer you insights into the local lore and history and behind-the-scenes tours for a truly authentic Ireland journey.
+To experience Ireland’s rich cultural heritage, spectacular scenery, and modern pleasures on your own escorted vacation, contact one of our Ireland travel agents.